tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan-target-groups get`

-Gets details of the scan target group given its ID.
+Get details of a specific scan target group by its UUID.

 **Usage**: